Andrei Mironov (activist)

-Andrei Nikolaevich Mironov (Андре́й Никола́евич Миро́нов; 31 March 1954 – 24 May 2014) was a Russian human rights activist, reporter, fixer, interpreter.
+Andrei Nikolaevich Mironov (Андре́й Никола́евич Миро́нов; 31 March 1954 – 24 May 2014) was a Russian human rights activist, reporter, fixer, and interpreter.
 The Washington Post described him as "the interpreter who tried to save Russia".
+Mironov was killed while covering the 2014 Siege of Sloviansk in Ukraine.

-Early life
+Early life and education

-Mironov was born in the Siberian city of Irkutsk.
+Andrei Nikolaevich Mironov was born on 31 March 1954 in the Siberian city of Irkutsk.
 The family later settled in Izhevsk (renamed Ustinov from 1985 to 1987), the capital of Russia's Udmurtia republic.
-Andrei's parents were geophysicists by profession.
+Mironov's parents were geophysicists by profession.
 The family were privately very critical of the Soviet regime, their outlook reflecting the relatively independent attitudes of the Soviet scientific intelligentsia.

-One of the main interests in his early years was history studies, young Andrei even interviewed one of the accomplices involved in the assassination of the Royal family.
+One of the main interests in his early years was history studies, and he interviewed one of the accomplices involved in the assassination of the royal family.
 After graduating from secondary school Mironov got a job as a restorer-conservator at the museum of local history.
 He studied the restoration methods in Tartu.

 Later Mironov was drafted for compulsory army service.
 He served for two years in the anti-aircraft missile troops.
 In 1974 he returned from service with a damaged nervous system that doctors said will take over a year to restore.
-Despite this, Andrei managed to pass entry exams and enroll as a student at the Mendeleev Institute of Chemical Technology in Moscow.
+Despite this, Mironov managed to pass entry exams and enroll as a student at the Mendeleev Institute of Chemical Technology in Moscow.
 Finding it too difficult to comply with the Soviet curriculum that included the history of the Communist Party of the USSR, he left within a year.